cctbx/cctbx_project/CONTRIBUTING.md

 ## Guidance for Developing Tests

+There are several reasons for writing good tests:
+- **Tests ensure that the code does what it was intended to do:** During development, tests give us confidence that the code still works whenever new functionality is added.
+For established library code, tests can show us if code modifications -  in lower-level libraries or during refactoring -  yield errors.
+It may also happen that code intended to fix a bug actually produces conflicts.
+- **Tests exemplify how to use your code:** Given the limited number of developers, we don’t have time to write extensive documentation.
+Therefore, unit tests can be considered as minimal examples that illustrate how to use the code.

-The cctbx tests are to ensure the code base is always functional.
-Tests preserve designed functionality ensuring it always performs as expected.
-Also, tests are a great learning resource as they exemplify most of the available functionality.
-For many developers they substitute for documentation.
-Note: not all tests available in the code base are good examples to follow.
+*Note*: not all tests available in the code base are good examples to follow.
 When adding a new test please follow the guidelines below.
 Ask questions on the cctbx mailing list.

-1. Place:
+### 1. Location:
   * Each module has a directory called regression.
-This is the place for all tests.
+This is where tests should be placed.
+For example: `mmtbx/regression/`

-  * Each module has a file called `run_tests.py` that runs all tests listed in it (that includes all tests in that module).
+  * Each module has a file called `run_tests.py`, for example `mmtbx/run_tests.py`.
+This file runs all tests listed in it.
+If you forget to add your test in that file, it won't be executed.

-  * Historically, many test files were added next to the actual implementation (in the same directory).
+  * *Note*: Historically, many test files were added next to the actual implementation (in the same directory).
 Those should eventually be moved to the regression directory.

-2. Name:
+### 2. Name:

   * The general name template for a test file is `tst_xxx.py`, where "xxx" may be the name of functionality or file being tested.
 Example: `tst_miller.py`.

-3. Run time (per each `tst_xxx.py`):
+### 3. Run time (per test file `tst_xxx.py`):

   * The faster, the better.
 Generally execution time should be well under 30 seconds, in exceptional cases 60 seconds should be the absolute max.

-4. Adding a test involves three steps:
+### 4. Adding a test involves three steps:

   * Create a file `tst_xxx.py`

   * Place it into the `module/regression` directory

-  * Edit `module/run_tests.py` file (otherwise the test will not be run).
+  * Edit `module/run_tests.py` file (otherwise the test will not be executed).

-5. Miscellaneous:
+### 5. Guidelines for writing tests:

   * Tests should be focused, clear and exercise one functionality at a time.
 A general template is shown in the inset below.

+  * One file may contain several tests.

-  * Ideally, a test code ("exercise" in the example on the right) should not exceed a page in length so it can be quickly read through and understood (and, if it fails, be fixed by anyone).
-One file may contain several tests.
-A brief doc string should state the test objective, means and expected result.
-If a test fails the failure should be clear by showing the full traceback (no swallowing tracebacks with printing "TEST FAILED").
+  * Ideally, the test code - "exercise" in the example below - should not exceed a page in length, so it can be quickly read and understood.
+This makes it also easier to fix.

+  * A docstring should state the test objective, means and expected result.
+Docstrings should be put in triple quotes.

+  * If a test fails, the failure should be obvious by showing the full traceback (no swallowing tracebacks with printing "TEST FAILED").

+### 6. Some useful cctbx tools for tests:

-  * Use tools from `libtbx.test_utils` as much as possible.
-Add more as needed.
-Example: use `approx_equal` to assert the expected result.
+  * `libtbx.test_utils` has many useful tools for tests.
+Use them as much as possible and add more as needed.
+Example: use `approx_equal` to assert that a number computed in the test is close to the expected result.

+  * Auxiliary functionalities are available in specialized locations such as `cctbx/development`.
+An example is `cctbx/development/random_structure.py`, which generates a random atomic model.
+Don't hesitate to add more abstracted functionalities if they are used repeatedly across multiple tests and deemed useful for future tests.

+  * Use `libtbx.easy_run.call`.
+Print the command that is about to run to standard output.
+Avoid  `libtbx.easy_run.fully_buffered` because it hides the output and the traceback.

+### 6. Miscellaneous:

   * Inputs that can be generated at run time should be used as much as possible (as opposed to storing input files with models and data).
 Examples: